vitejs/vite/README.md

 > Note to Vue users: Vite currently only works with Vue 3.x.
 This also means you can't use libraries that are not yet compatible with Vue 3.

+Make sure you have [node.js](https://nodejs.org/en/) installed on your machine before proceeding.

 ```bash
 $ npm init vite-app <project-name>
 $ cd <project-name>